ying-teaching/python/README.md

-# Python Programming
+# Python Programming Notes

-## Resources
+## Get Started

-This repository has the following resources:
+This folder has the following notes:

-- [command-line.md](./command-line.md): introduction of command line tool.
+- [command-line.md](./get-started/command-line.md): introduction of command line tool.
 Please read and learn this first if you don't know CLI.
 It is must-to-know for a programmer.
-- [install-python.md](./install-python.md): how to install Python.
+- [install-python.md](./get-started/install-python.md): how to install Python.
-- [Use VS Code to Develop Python Programs](./install-vscode.md): how to install and use Visual Studo Code (VS Code) to develop Python programs.
+- [Use VS Code to Develop Python Programs](./get-started/install-vscode.md): how to install and use Visual Studo Code (VS Code) to develop Python programs.

 The following is optional but recommended for those who want to be more professional:

-- [git-and-github.md](./git-and-github.md): use Git and GitHub to manage your software source code.
+- [git-and-github.md](./get-started/git-and-github.md): use Git and GitHub to manage your software source code.

 ## Problems and Discussions